 How many times have you seen a headline, or have heard a politician speak, expressing something like: “Science shows that…”, or “Scientists say that…”?

-- Do not accept anything written or said in the contexts described above.
+- Do not accept anything written or said in a context such as the above.

 “Science” is not a thing, or a person, or group of persons which declares anything, or takes any action, or has an opinion.

-– What any purported group of scientists “says” is inappropriate to quote, other than from a publication deemed “scientific”, and in the exact language in such a publication.
+What any purported group of scientists “says” is inappropriate to quote, other than from a publication recognized as “scientific”, and in the exact language in such a publication.

 – Especially discard as false anything a scientist says or is quoted as saying if it contains any variant of the verb ‘to believe’.